nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 You will need to certify your Synapse account to perform the following
 actions:

-- Update files to Synapse
+- Upload files to Synapse
 - Update Docker images to Synapse
 - Benchmark the performance of NLP tools